MotoAmerica 101

 Under the guidance of MotoAmerica, the series recovered from the depths of the Great Recession.
 MotoAmerica signed ongoing national television deals with Fox Sports, NBC Sports Network, and MAVTV.
 In addition, they launched MotoAmerica Live+, a proprietary subscription streaming service.

-In 2020 Superbike racing entered its sixth decade.
+In 2020, Superbike racing entered its sixth decade.
 The start of the 2020s began as the 2010s left off with the leading contenders being defending champ Monster Energy Attack Performance Yamaha’s Cameron Beaubier and Toni Elias of M4 ECSTAR Suzuki.
-The Beaubier/Elias rivalry has been fiery at times and has become one of the longest-running rivalries in the history of the series.
+The Beaubier/Elias rivalry was fiery at times and was one of the longest-running rivalries in the history of the series.

 Beaubier’s 2020 title moved him into rarified air in terms of the history of MotoAmerica Superbike.
-His fifth championship surpassed his former teammate Josh Hayes’s four titles, and he clinched the second most championships in the 45-year history of the series.
+His fifth championship surpassed his former teammate Josh Hayes’ four titles, and he clinched the second most championships in the 45-year history of the series.
 Australian Mat Mladin, with his seven championships, leads the way.
-Beaubier also climbed into the upper echelon on the all-time wins category, moving into third on that list with an impressive 54 career Superbike victories.
+Beaubier also climbed into the upper echelon on the all-time wins category.